OldSkoolCoder/TwitchStreams/ReadMe.md

 * Adding screen animation while the screen scrolls
 * Added Quazzy and Jill to the screen, so Quazzy can move around and Jill stays with the scenery
 * Added New Map and re-wrote the code to use the more sophisticated sprite library for when we use the multiplexor
+* Basics of Sprites and Binary Fractions
+* Basics of Sprite Hardware Collisions
+* The Basics of CIA Keyboard detections
+* Exporting Screens from CBM Prg Studio

 All these libraries are free to use, for all you budding C64 game developers.